kartikcho/Pitchblack-RPG/README.md

-# RPG-textadventure
+# This is Cave Pitchblack
+Sent by the king himself, you must clear out the dungeon bothering the townsfolk, or die trying...

+### DnD style gameplay
-An interactive text adventure with a DnD style gameplay involving multiple stats like HP, AP and itembonuses.
+An interactive text adventure with a dice rolling to determine enemy's stats.
+Also involves multiple stats for the player like HP, AP and itembonuses.

 ## Requirements